 - Your guests and furniture must not obstruct pedestrian traffic on the sidewalk.

 - Bikes including those of your guests must be stored inside your room, on a nearby bike rack, or in the bike rooms.
-If you would like to use the bike room for storage for the upcoming year, please email the Area Coordinator to get the access code and to register your bike.
+If you would like to use the bike room for storage for the upcoming year, please email Housing & Residence Life to get the access code and to register your bike.

 - Only rocking chairs provided by Housing & Residence Life may be brought outside.
 Housing & Residence Life will provide cables and locks to all residents to secure these chairs.
 It is preferred that chairs are kept inside when not in use.
 Residents are responsible for lost or damaged cables, locks, and rocking chairs.